parsecsv/csv-spec/README.md

 ## CSV Format Definition

-- The rules are mostly based on the corresponding section from [RFC 4180][def], with minor changes, clarifications and improved examples.
+- These rules are mostly based on the corresponding section from [RFC 4180][def], with minor changes, clarifications and improved examples.
 - Where relevant, examples include both the CSV text version and the equivalent data in JSON format.